avinash-25/javascript/Code/MapFilterReduce/notes.md

 ## forEach

 ### Overview

+- It is higher order function.
+- It is used to iterate over array elements and index.
 - `forEach` executes a provided function once for each array element
 - **Does NOT return anything** (returns `undefined`)
 - Cannot be stopped in the middle (no `break` or `return` to exit early)